-What Is A "Marketing Plan" Under New York's Franchise Law?
+What Is a "Marketing Plan" Under New York Franchise Law?

-Under New York's Franchise regulations a "marketing plan" is defined as "advice or training, provided to the franchisee by the franchisor or a person recommended by the franchisor pertaining to the sale of any product, equipment supplies or services and the advice or training includes, but is not limited to, preparing or providing:
+Under New York law, a "marketing plan" is defined as "advice or training” that is provided by one party to the other pertaining to the sale of any product, equipment, supplies, or services.
+The advice or training includes preparing or providing:

 - Take Your Business from Local Success to National Franchise with The 90 Day Franchise Launch Program

 - An Entrepreneurs Guide to Purchasing a Business or Franchise

 - ENDWISE: The Guide to Selling Your Business with Peace of Mind

 - The New York and New Jersey Partnership Dispute Guide

 - Franchise Counsel Program